Skip to content

 • SRS-MEAL-001: Meal announce shall only use borrow execution when request time is before the next scheduled slot and within borrow window (<= 2 future 5-minute slots).

-• SRS-MEAL-002: Meal announce shall be blocked unless pump status is known and pump is not delivering.
+• SRS-MEAL-002: Meal announce shall be blocked unless an active pod is present, pump status is known, and pump is not delivering.
+Unavailable-reason precedence shall report noPump when no active pod is present, and reserve signalLoss for active-pod unknown-status conditions.

 • SRS-MEAL-003: Meal announce UI shall provide explicit unavailable reason and next retry time when applicable.